Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 Will my current software work with Windows 11?

 Research indicates that over 99.7% of Windows 10 applications are compatible with Windows 11.
-Most modern software works seamlessly, but it's advisable to test critical applications during your evaluation period.
+Most modern software works seamlessly, but it's advisable to test important applications during your evaluation period.
 Microsoft offers Desktop App Assure to help resolve any compatibility issues at no additional cost.

 What happens when Windows 10 support ends?